nirojan83/amzon-cypress/README.md

 •	Saves the report in cypress/reports/

-### Option 3: Headed CLI execution with reports using desired browser
+### Option 3: Headed CLI execution with reports using desired browser (will only work if the browsers are installed on your machine)

 **npm run test:headed:reportChrome** (Chrome) or